asier-larrazabal/RickImagesGenerator/README.md

 # RickImagesGenerator
-Genetration of Rick styled characters based in GAM algorithm
+Genetration of Rick styled characters based in GAN algorithm

 download.ipynb is where we download the raw dataset from kaggle